gragland/subatomic/README.md

 ## 🤖 Configuration

 <b>Basic usage requires no special configuration</b>.
-To take advantage of responsive props, custom prop names, and design system mapping all you need to do is extend your existing website theme or add one via ThemeProvider if you haven't already (see ThemeProvider docs for [emotion](https://emotion.sh/docs/theming) or [styled components](https://www.styled-components.com/docs/advanced#theming)).
+To take advantage of responsive props, custom prop names, and design system mapping all you need to do is extend your existing website theme or add one via ThemeProvider if you haven't already (see ThemeProvider docs for [emotion](https://emotion.sh/docs/theming) or [styled-components](https://www.styled-components.com/docs/advanced#theming)).
 Here's a theme that allows for the examples above.

 ```js
 export default {